haokeyingxiao/haoke/changelog/release-6-4-9-0/2021-09-22-update-storefront-to-bootstrap-5.md

 ### Still need jQuery?

 In case you still need jQuery, you can add it to your own app or theme.
-This is the recommended method for all apps/themes which do not have control over the Shopware environment in which they are running in.
+This is the recommended method for all apps/themes which do not have control over the Haoke environment in which they are running in.

 * Extend the file `platform/src/Storefront/Resources/views/storefront/layout/meta.html.twig`.
 * Use the block `layout_head_javascript_jquery` to add a `<script>` tag containing jQuery. **Only use this block to add jQuery**.